ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-domains-sharing.md

 ## User auditing and lifecycle management

 As with any extranet sharing scenario it's important to consider the lifecycle of your guests, how to audit their activity, and eventually how to archive the site.
+As a site owner or above, you can [create a CSV file](/sharepoint/sharing-reports) of every unique file, user, permission and link on a given SharePoint site or OneDrive.
+As a SharePoint admin or above, with [SharePoint advanced management](/sharepoint/advanced-management), you can run [Data access governance reports](/sharepoint/advanced-management#data-access-governance-insights) to audi shared links.
 See [Planning SharePoint business-to-business (B2B) extranet sites](./create-b2b-extranet.md) for more information.

 ## See also